aws-samples/modern-web-authzn-lattice/README.md

     * Application component load balancers are configured to only accept traffic from the VPC Lattice Managed Prefix List.
     * The front-end envoy load balancer is configured to accept traffic from any host
 * 3 VPC Lattice Services and 1 VPC Lattice Network.
+* AWS Private CA and 1-4 Private certificates issued using ACM

 The repository demonstrates some novel and reusable solution components: